Check in begins at 8:15am

 - List data challenges that complicate the assignment.

 - Solve short ADU dilemmas using valuation methods.

-These seminars are being presented virtually via Zoom.
-Virtual Classroom-Live/Interactive Participation Guidelines: Students must have computer, webcam & microphone capability to participate & receive CE credit.
-The platform will be interactive & live.
+Seminars in January – March are being presented virtually via Zoom.
+YELLOW BOOK IS IN PERSON!
+Students must have computer, webcam & microphone capability to participate & receive CE credit.
+The platform will be interactive and live.
 The instructor must be able to physically see and interact with all students and students must be able see and interact with the instructor.
 A copy of your driver’s license must be emailed to the Chapter office as verification after you have registered for the offering prior to the offering start date.
 You will receive a separate email from the Chapter Office with log-in/access information.
 You do not need a paid account from ZOOM to participate.
-If you are using your Ipad/Iphone/smartphone please download the ZOOM app prior to offering.
-Please check your webcam privacy settings on your computer.
-If you have a Lenovo laptop, you must have the Lenovo Vantage App installed on your computer for webcam to work.
-Check state approvals before registering to make sure the states you are licensed have approved the course/seminar and allow Virtual education in place of classroom education during the pandemic.
+If you are using your Ipad/Iphone/smartphone download the ZOOM app prior to offering.
+Check your webcam privacy settings on your computer.
+Check state approvals before registering to make sure the states you are licensed have approved the course/seminar & allow Virtual education in place of classroom education.

 When you register, either choose to download the materials or have them shipped directly to you.
-(There are no materials for NJ Regs.)
+(There are no materials for the January bias seminar; make sure you obtain the ANSI book for the 2/18 seminar.)
 Make sure you have downloaded class materials PRIOR to class.
 If you order (and ship) printed materials to you, make sure they arrive 1 week prior to class.
 Contact the national office if there are any issues at least one week before class.